-225 primary patient contacts
+- 225 primary patient contacts

+- Including up to 45 mock patient cases

+- Including up to 56 telemedicine encounters

-- 235 secondary patient contacts - 40 field observation patient contacts
+- 235 secondary patient contacts

+- 40 field observation patient contacts

-The Clinical Coordinator will conduct a clinical audit meeting within 3 quarters of the student's anticipated graduation date.
+- The Clinical Coordinator will conduct a clinical audit meeting within 3 quarters of the student's anticipated graduation date.
 During these meetings, the Clinical Coordinator will review the student's audit for patient contacts and clinical credits to ensure the student is on track to complete the clinical requirements for graduation.
 Students are ultimately responsible for ensuring that they meet all graduation requirements.

-Clinical Assessments Used for Student Clinician Evaluation
+- (d) Clinical Assessments Used for Student Clinician Evaluation

-- NPLEX I and II
+- NPLEX I and II, Capstone, and/or other approved Board Examinations

 - Student clerkship and charting evaluations

 - Clinical milestone exams

 - Clinical Practice Exam

-- Clinical Entry Exam
+- o Clinical Entry Exam

 - Objective Structured Clinical Exams (OSCEs)

 - Primary and secondary patient contact requirements

 - Electronic health records for charting

 - Didactic exams in therapeutics and -ology courses

+- On-shift formative assessments

-Clinical Clerkships
+Section 4.02 Clinical Clerkships

-Eligibility for Clinical Clerkships
+(a) Eligibility for Clinical Clerkships

-In order to participate in the clerkships at Southwest College of Naturopathic Medicine, students must meet the following criteria:
+To participate in the clerkships in the College of Naturopathic Medicine, students must meet the following criteria: